-The bad news is that both these cybersecurity solutions have limitations, the good news is that you don’t have to choose between them, and they work perfectly together.
+The bad news is that both these cybersecurity solutions have limitations.
+The good news is that you don’t have to choose between them, and they work perfectly together to detected security breaches.

-Each solution alone is of great value for the security of your business but for a truly holistic cybersecurity strategy, and if you want to build a cyber resilience strategy, you should incorporate not just one but both EDR and NDR solutions.
+Each solution alone is of great value for the security posture of your business.
+But, for a truly holistic cybersecurity strategy, and if you want to build a cyber resilience strategy, you should incorporate not just one, but both EDR and NDR solutions.

-The reason for this is the wide range of malware that populates the Internet and the continuously changing tactics of cybercriminals that make just one single solution not enough for strong protection.
-The financial loss caused by cybersecurity incidents reached $6.9 Billion in 2021, acording to the FBI’s Internet Crime Complaint Center report.
+The reason for this is the wide range of malware that populates the Internet and the continuously changing tactics of threat actors that make just one single solution not enough for strong protection.
+The financial loss caused by security events reached $6.9 Billion in 2021, according to the FBI’s Internet Crime Complaint Center report.

-- the automated features save time and money
+the automated features – like automated response – save time and money

 You should look at your decisions regarding the cybersecurity of your organization as an ever-building wall that will surround all your important information and devices.
 Every new acquisition has to make that wall stronger and has to fit perfectly with other “bricks”.

-Most large businesses today need a more inclusive solution that combines network and endpoint data security.
+Most large businesses today need a more inclusive solution that combines network security and endpoint data security, not just an antivirus software.
 The goal is to have a robust, up-to-date security suite that offers you a quick response in the case of an attack and context and information.